Then you shall call, and the LORD will answer;

 Warm, perfect pure air that once warmed the heart and soul, now had a chill that soaked into their bones, and still soaks ours today.

-Page 2 of 2 - Your deep, confident and loving voice Lord, now had elements of brokenness and sadness when you cried out for Adam,
+Your deep, confident and loving voice Lord, now had elements of brokenness and sadness when you cried out for Adam,

 “Where are you?”